-The Feather Stitch is a beautiful embroidery stitch for both straight and curved lines, and is used quite often in crazy quilting.
-The Feather Stitch is a hand embroidery stitch that creates airy lines of stitching, and can be single, double, triple, interlaced, done straight or at a slant or angle.
-It can be used to sew trim on garments, blankets or quilts.
+The Feather Stitch is a beautiful embroidery stitch for both straight and curved lines, and is a popular stitch in crazy quilting.
+This stitch is a hand embroidery stitch that creates airy lines of stitching, and can be single, double, triple, interlaced, done straight or at a slant or angle.
+It makes beautiful trim on garments, blankets as well as on quilts.

-I love using Feather Stitch to depict natural elements – vines, branches, seaweed and such – especially with variegated threads!
-Fair warning: it’s a stitch that welcomes the addition of beads, French Knots and flowers!
-You’ll often find the Feather Stitch combined with other stitches for embellishments.
+The Feather Stitch often depicts natural elements – vines, branches, seaweed and such – especially with variegated threads!
+Fair warning: it’s a stitch that welcomes the addition of beads, French knots and flowers!
+You’ll often find it combined with other stitches for embellishments.
+It is also a popular embellishment on garments as well as in crazy quilting.

 What is the feather stitch?

 The Feather Stitch consists of open, looped stitches worked alternately to the right and left of central lines.
 This stitch also does a great job as a background filler stitch for garden or underwater scenes.
 The rhythm of the stitch reminds me a bit of Buttonhole Stitch and Chain Stitch.
-It’s a good idea to mark your fabric while learning.
+It’s a good idea to mark your fabric while learning about the four (4) parallel lines that guide your stitching.
+Once you get a bit of practice, you won’t need the lines any longer.

 Here is a sampler that shows how different threads and weights can make the feather stitch look a little different.